 After Gillard graciously bowed out of politics, Rudd began to campaign again as if he was still Labor’s hero.
 He may have “wrote in sterling silver with a ballpoint pen”, but he was still a cold blooded chameleon.

 Ultimately, Labor was doomed and on the 7th September 2013, Labor lost the election to the Australian Liberal/National coalition led by Tony Abbott.

 Rudd would deliver his concession speech, unlike Gillard’s, in a “long burst of triumphalism”, even as Labor was decimated at electoral ballot.

-As I write this blog, we are being threatened with our own US style government shutdown.
+As I write here, we are being threatened with our own US style government shutdown.
 Labor is refusing to increase the nation’s debt limit and even before we have had the chance to rid ourselves of the Labor circus, a new one threatens to come to town.
 It is never ending.
-Who said Australian politics was boring !
+Who said Australian politics was boring!!??!!